alliance-genome/agr_curation_schema/README.md

 ## Developing the AGR Curation Schema

-The Alliance schema is stored in a series of interconnected YAML files in the  `src/schema` directory and follow a series of local conventions.
+The Alliance schema is stored in a series of interconnected YAML files in the `src/schema` directory written using LinkML syntax.
+LinkML is an object-oriented modeling language, tutorial [here](https://linkml.io/linkml/intro/tutorial.html) with tooling that can convert simple, easy to author YAML into validatable artifacts such as: JSON schemas, SQL DDL, python and java classes, markdown documentation and others.
+Some of these artifact types and generated and stored in this reposit ory as well including JSON schemas that are used to submit data.

+The main modeling components of any LinkML model are: classes, slots, enumerations and types.

+### Classes

+Classes are a set or category of things having some property or attribute in common and differentiated from others by kind, type, or quality.

+### Slots

+Slots (synonym: attributes) are properties or attributes of classes and can be specified once and reused in many classes in the model.

+### Types

+Types

+In addition to LinkML conventions, this repository follows a series of local conventions.

 1. Classes should be written in CamelCase
 2. Slots should be written in snake_case

-The Alliance schema uses LinkML language and a tutorial on authoring LinkML schemas is [here](https://linkml.io/linkml/intro/tutorial.html).

 ## Building a new release of AGR Curation Schema